STRICKEN BY DEATH

 Mr. Ball leaves a wife and two sons, Abraham and David, who have reached their maturity.
 His age was 63 years and during the war he served the country for one hundred days as a member of Co.
 E, 155th Ohio Infantry, afterward joining Co.
 A, 33rd O.V.I., and arrived at Atlanta just in time to be a member of the grand army which marched with Sherman from "Atlanta to the Sea."
 He did good service in giving to our country the peace and prosperity which we now enjoy and more he was a good, quiet citizen.

-(Click on Image for Enlargement)
+(Click on Image to View Enlargement)